Discover why the 'Fourth Industrial Revolution' is important and how to implement it in your company.

 For example, chemical companies developed polymer processing equipment as the plastics industry expanded in the 1970’s.
 It was seen a core activity to drive the growth of polymers but was eventually sold off into separate equipment suppliers as the technology became established.

 Another example is the shipment by road of chemicals.
-This was, initially, largely done by chemical companies to ensure safe and reliable supplies but was eventually outsourced as specialised logistics companies, having better economies of scale because they operated across industries, acquired the know-how.
+This was, initially, done mainly by chemical companies to ensure safe and reliable supplies but was eventually outsourced as specialised logistics companies, having better economies of scale because they operated across industries, acquired the know-how.

 More recently, chemical plant maintenance operations, once seen as ‘core’ to an efficient chemical plant operation, are now outsourced to engineering service companies.
 On large chemical sites with many operating companies, it is unlikely that each operating company can afford to maintain the size and quality of manpower to cope with all its maintenance needs.

-Such companies transfer know-how on their chemical processes and equipment to Engineering Service Companies that cover a large site.
+Such companies transfer know-how on their chemical processes and equipment to Engineering Service Companies that cover a great site.
 They can maintain a pool of manpower which is optimised to cope with peak demands such as plant overhauls or unforeseen maintenance events.
 They can retain specialist expertise covering all types of equipment.

 Commoditisation versus Codification